OysteinAmundsen/gymsystems/README.md

 `TypeORM` is inspired by large scale ORM solutions like `Hibernate`, which means it supports both schema synchronisation and migrations.
 This is great as we keep all our structure in code instead of relying on `sql` scripts for setup.

 ![DB Model](docs/images/db_model.png)

+For a detailed explanation of the different models, please refer to JS Docs inline in the actual [server/model](./server/model) files.